jitsi/handbook/docs/dev-guide/iframe.md

 * **displayName** - Sets the display name of the local participant.

-This command requires one argument - the new display name to be set.
+This command requires one argument to set the new display name.

 ```javascript
 api.executeCommand('displayName', 'New Nickname');